This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Additionally, eggs from hens raised outdoors on pasture have from three to six times more vitamin D than eggs from hens raised in confinement.
 Eating just two pasture-raised eggs can give you from 63-126% of the recommended daily intake of vitamin D!

-With so much nutrition in pasture-raised foods—and none of the hormones, antibiotics, heavy metals, Omega-6s, chemical additives or GMOs—why would anyone eat industrial meat, fish, eggs or dairy again?
+With so much more nutrition in naturally-raised foods—and none of the hormones, antibiotics, heavy metals, excess Omega-6s, chemical additives or GMOs—why would anyone eat industrial meat, fish, eggs or dairy again?

 Studies That Show Animal Foods Do No Harm